HtunNaing-bit/Spotify_Data_Analysis_Project/README.md

 )
 SELECT
 	album,
-	highest_energy - lowest_energery as energy_diff
+	highest_energy - lowest_energery as energy_difference
-FROM cte
+FROM CTE
 ORDER BY 2 DESC
 ```

-5. Find tracks where the energy-to-liveness ratio is greater than 1.2.
-6. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.

 Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
 You can include the specific screenshots and graphs as described.